Type your tag names separated by a space and hit enter

-- Often caused by medications: antiretrovirals (esp.
-RTV, other PIs, AZT), high-dose TMP-SMX, macrolides, opiates.
+- Can be caused by medications: antiretrovirals (esp.
+RTV, other PIs, AZT), high-dose TMP-SMX, macrolides, opiates

 - Metabolic causes: adrenal insufficiency, uremia, hypercalcemia